oczami-przyjezdnej/hello-word/README.md

 # hello-word
 Example repository
-I'm here to learning and I don't know what I'm doing at the moments.
+I'm here to learning and I don't know what I'm doing at this moment.
 Great job!